dannys0n/K8-Local-To-Cloud-Project/README.md

 cAdvisor housekeeping interval to one second, allowing Prometheus's one-second scrapes to calculate CPU over a four-second rate window.
 The base uses a 30-second window for nodes retaining kubelet's normal ten-second housekeeping.
-Missing metrics stop an evaluation;
-they never trigger speculative scaling or scale-down.
-Scale-down begins only after the complete replica sample set averages at or below 20% for 20 evaluations, calculates aggregate required capacity, and retires the same number of locations as removed replicas.
+Missing metrics stop an evaluation; they never trigger speculative scaling or scale-down.
+Scale-down begins only after the complete replica sample set averages at or below 20% for 20 base evaluations, calculates aggregate required capacity, and retires the same number of locations as removed replicas.
 The base limits one change or 25% per evaluation.
-The kind overlay uses the same 20% threshold with one evaluation and the larger of four pods or 100%.
+The kind overlay uses the same 20% threshold with two evaluations and the larger of four pods or 100%.
 The server scaler also reconciles locations on startup, repairing interruption between the Kubernetes and Valkey operations.
 The workload Deployment manifests intentionally omits `spec.replicas`; the autoscaler owns that field and enforces a minimum of